 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal punish a standard container: they weigh significantly more than asphalt shingles.
-We route a reinforced 30-yard low-wall bin to these jobs; it features a heavier floor plate and thicker ribbed sides to handle the load.
-Our team uses a lowboy for transport; we cap the fill volume well below the visual rim to maintain legal axle weight.
-For mixed loads, we also offer a general construction debris service.
+Concrete tile, natural slate, and standing-seam metal punish a standard bin: they weigh far more than asphalt.
+We route a 30-yard container featuring reinforced sides and a heavier floor plate to manage these loads; we also use a low-wall profile and a Lowboy for transport.
+We cap the fill volume well below the visual rim to keep axle weight legal.
+For lighter mixed materials, we offer a general construction debris service instead.

 Same-day Pickup for Fast Roof Project Turnover